 The best time to visit Dar es Salaam is during the dry seasons — either the long dry season from June to October or the short dry season from December to February.
 During these periods the city is at its most comfortable: humidity drops, skies are clear, and the beaches and offshore islands around the harbour are at their most inviting.

 June through October is Dar's most comfortable period — humidity decreases significantly, temperatures range from 22–30°C, and the southeast trade winds keep coastal conditions pleasant.
-The offshore islands (Bongoyo, Mbudya, Pangavini, and Kendwa within the harbour) are at their best for day trips — clear water, excellent snorkelling, and white sand beaches reachable by speedboat in 15–30 minutes from the city.
+The offshore islands (Bongoyo, Mbudya, Pangavini, and Kendwa within the harbour) are at their best for day trips, making this the best time to visit Dar es Salaam for beaches thanks to clear skies, minimal rainfall, clear water, excellent snorkelling, and white sand beaches reachable by speedboat in 15–30 minutes from the city.
 July and August are the coolest and most pleasant months.
-This window also aligns well with safari connections to Tanzania's northern parks (Serengeti, Ngorongoro, Kilimanjaro) or southern parks (Nyerere/Selous, Ruaha) for combined city-safari itineraries.
+This window also aligns well with safari connections to Tanzania's northern parks (Serengeti, Ngorongoro, Kilimanjaro) or southern parks (Nyerere/Selous, Ruaha) for combined city-safari itineraries, and it is also peak season for wildlife viewing and game drives across Tanzania’s northern circuit, with Mount Kilimanjaro fitting naturally into wider trip planning.
+These are also the best months for the Great Migration in the northern Serengeti, especially around river crossings at the Mara River, where predator action and Nile crocodiles add to the spectacle.
+Grumeti crossings are more typical earlier in the dry season.

 December to February: Short Dry Season

 December through February is Dar's second comfortable window — hot (30–32°C) but with manageable humidity and mostly dry conditions.
-New Year period is busy with both international and domestic visitors.
-January and February are good months for combining Dar with Zanzibar (a 90-minute ferry or 20-minute flight) as both destinations are in their dry season simultaneously.
+The Christmas period is busy with both international and domestic visitors, and many lodges and beach stays book up early during this peak travel window.
+January and February are an excellent time to visit Tanzania for combining Dar with the Zanzibar archipelago (a 90-minute ferry or 20-minute flight) as both coast and safari areas are in their dry season simultaneously.
+Safari travelers heading north may also time trips for southern Serengeti wildebeest calving during calving season.
 The harbour islands remain excellent for snorkelling and swimming.

 March to May: Long Rains

-The long rains (March–May) bring heavy daily downpours that can significantly affect movement around the city — Dar's road drainage is poor in many areas and flooding is common during heavy rain events.
-Humidity is high (85–95%), temperatures remain warm (28–30°C), and the combination makes outdoor sightseeing uncomfortable.
+Tanzania has two rainy seasons, and the long rainy season (March–May) brings heavy daily downpours that can significantly affect movement around the city — Dar's road drainage is poor in many areas and flooding is common during heavy rain events.
+Humidity is high (85–95%), temperatures remain warm (28–30°C), and the weather, with disruption the main drawback during this period, makes outdoor sightseeing uncomfortable.
 April is typically the wettest month.
-Safari connections continue to operate but some camps in southern Tanzania close for the rains.
+Safari connections continue to operate, but this is generally the low season, some camps in southern Tanzania close for the rains, and some remote areas can be harder to access.
 Hotel rates drop 20–30% and the city is quieter.
+This is the only time many travelers try to avoid if their priority is reliable game viewing and wildlife viewing.

 October to November: Short Rains